JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 At this point, you should understand what the problem is asking.
 Next, your goal is to identify the inputs and outputs for the problem.

+Being able to identify variables in a problem is crucial to being able to identify inputs and outputs.

 #### Identifying inputs

 Inputs are variables that influence the resulting output for a problem.
 Therefore, to identify inputs, look at all values that you are given for a problem.
 For each value, ask yourself, "Could changing this value result in a different output?"
 If the answer is "Yes," then you have identified an input!